-This course introduces students to the history and scope of fundamentalist movements in the Muslim world, focusing on the Middle East.
-Beginning with a look at the internal traditions of renewal and reform built around the idea of a return to the fundament or origins of Island, the course examines the rise of major movements from the 1700s to the present.
-Students will engage with key questions, including: What distinguishes fundamentalism from radicalism?
+This writing-intensive course introduces students to the history and scope of fundamentalist movements in the Muslim world, focusing on the Middle East.
+Beginning with a look at the internal traditions of renewal and reform built around the idea of a return to the fundament or origins of Islam, the course examines the rise of major movements from the 1700s to the present.
+Students will engage with key questions, including the following: What distinguishes fundamentalism from radicalism?
 How do Sunni and Shii fundamentalisms differ?
 What roles have these movements played in politics and society, and how might these evolve in the future?
 How might policy makers and others best approach fundamentalist groups?
-A basic knowledge of Islam is assumed; students wishing to enroll without will be provided supplementary readings.
+A basic knowledge of Islam is assumed; students wishing to enroll without this background knowledge will be provided supplementary readings.

 RLGS 3315 Religion & Moral Psychology (4 qtr. hrs.)

 Philosophical foundations and research strategies of psychological studies of moral thought; Aristotelian, Kantian and utilitarian thought included, as well as religious dimensions of morality.